How To Overcome the Communication Barriers for Remote Employees

 Face-to-face communication is crucial.
 It builds camaraderie, boosts productivity and overall collaboration.
 Employees going remote, the benefits of face-to-face communication are compromised.
 Audio calls and chats are great but have their limitations.
 Mainly when it comes to share files and, at the same time, brief your peers or teams about a project.
 Video conferencing is an effective most mode of communication in that respect.

 Here if you connect through audio or chat apps, it would be time-consuming for all.
 Therefore, organizing regular video conferencing helps you do that effectively.

 4. Project Management System

 One of the significant blocks of communication is to make the employees accountable and responsible for their tasks.
 In simple words, maintain a transparent workflow.
 Project Management Tools like Asana or Trello can help you monitor that activity.
 Management tools can help you save time and keep track of the workflow.
 It helps team members stay updated and work collaboratively with their peers.
 If you have regular scrum meetings where you have to update on the projects and tasks assigned to you, having a workflow can be a savior.
 To overcome this barrier, have a project management system in place.

 And it not feasible for anyone to keep calling each other for every project update.

 5. Keep The Door Open

-Maintain transparency.
+Maintain transparency in the workplace.
 Always keep the door open for your employees.
 Be proactive, and always be there for them.
 Please encourage them to ask questions and share their concerns.
 It would be best to give them transparency and a sense of trust to put forward their views.
 It will encourage them to discuss work issues openly and proactively.
 Also, provide them with a sense of respect that will boost their productivity and keep them satisfied.

 Feedback is a great motivator.
 Either positive or constructive, it can transform your team.
 Employees suffer when they are deprived of feedback.
 Constructive feedback allows employees to improve, and positive feedback boosts their confidence and morale.